kubectl port-forward: Kubernetes Port Forwarding Guide

 How Does Kubernetes Port Forwarding Work?

-The port-forward command establishes a tunnel from the target resource to your localhost.
-The command requires you to define the resource type and name alongside local and resource port numbers.
+The port-forward command allows the user to specify the resource type and name alongside local and cluster port numbers.
+The basic command syntax is:

 kubectl port-forward [resource-type]/[resource-name] [local-port]:[resource-port]